 Audit-Related Fees.
-The aggregate fees billed by Ernst & Young LLP in fiscal year 2005 for audit-related services not otherwise reported in the preceding paragraph were for accounting consultations related to company acquisitions and were \$21,000, and such fees for fiscal year 2004 were for benefit plan audits and were \$13,000.
+There were no fees billed by Ernst & Young LLP in fiscal year 2006 for audit-related services not otherwise reported in the preceding paragraph, and such fees for fiscal year 2005 were for accounting consultations related to Company acquisitions and were \$21,000.

 Tax Fees.
-The aggregate fees billed by Ernst & Young LLP in fiscal year 2005 and fiscal year 2004 for tax compliance services were \$119,000 and \$79,000, respectively.
+The aggregate fees billed by Ernst & Young LLP in fiscal year 2006 and fiscal year 2005 for tax compliance and, in 2006, state tax planning services were \$166,285 and \$119,000, respectively.

 All Other Fees.
-There were no other fees billed by Ernst & Young LLP in fiscal year 2005 and fiscal year 2004 for any other services.
+There were no other fees billed by Ernst & Young LLP in fiscal year 2006 and fiscal year 2005 for any other services.
 None of the services provided by Ernst & Young LLP consisted of financial information systems design or implementation services.

 The Audit Committee considered whether, and determined that, the auditor's provision of non-audit services was compatible with maintaining the auditor's independence.
 The Company intends to continue using Ernst & Young LLP solely for audit and audit-related services, and tax compliance services.
 In accordance with provisions of the Sarbanes-Oxley Act of 2002, all audit and non-audit services provided to the Company by its independent auditors must be pre-approved by the Audit Committee.
-As authorized by that statute, the Audit Committee has delegated authority to the chairperson of the Audit Committee to pre-approve audit and non-audit services above for fiscal year 2005 were pre-approved by the full Audit Committee.
+As authorized by that statute, the Audit Committee has delegated authority to the chairperson of the Audit Committee to pre-approve audit and non-audit services when the Audit Committee is not in session.
+Any decisions by the chairperson of the Audit Committee under this delegated authority will be reported at the next meeting of the Audit Committee.
+All services above for fiscal year 2006 were pre-approved by the full Audit Committee.